EvgeniyKaduk/BraTS_Africa_segmentation/README.md

 ## Project description
 I completed the task of segmenting three areas of the brain:
-- Whole Tumore = Oedema + Enhancing Tumore + Necrotic Tumore
+- Whole Tumor = Oedema + Enhancing Tumor + Necrotic Tumor
-- Enhancing Tumore
+- Enhancing Tumor
-- Tumore Core = Enhancing Tumore + Necrotic Tumore
+- Tumor Core = Enhancing Tumor + Necrotic Tumor

 109 patients were identified in the training sample and 37 in the validation sample.